verekia/blitz-app-steps/README.md

 ## What are we building?

-We are making a minimal app where users sign up to create, edit, delete, and share simple notes.
+We are going to build a simple app where users can sign up to create, edit, delete, and share simple notes.
+It's basically a full-featured minimal app to use as a reference when building other apps.
 We'll call it **NotesApp**.

 ## Why not making a boilerplate instead?